Fellows Program Call for Proposals

 Applicants should submit proposals by January 17, 2020.
 Proposals should address the requirements below and any additional questions via the Fellows Program Application Form.
 The proposal should be understandable to readers from outside the field of study and must clearly spell out the project aims, past studies, methods, materials, and engagement plan.

-- Profile information - Provide your name, organization, department, position title, research area, email address, your personal profile web page, and confirmation that you are authorized to work in the United States.
+- Profile information - Provide your name, organization, department, position title, research area, email address, and your personal profile web page.

-- Letters of support - Two letters of support from mentors or key collaborators are are required.
+- Letters of support - Two letters of support from mentors or key collaborators are required.
 Letters for projects arising from TOPMed Working Groups should demonstrate the applicant’s critical participation in a relevant working group and confirm that the applicant has (or will have) access to the appropriate data and that the proposed project is supported by the Working Group.
-Letters of support should include contact information (full name, position title, organization, email/phone number) of the reference.
+Letters of support should include contact information (full name, position title, organization, email/phone number, and signature) of the reference.

 - Biographical sketch - A biographical sketch or (NIH) biosketch (not to exceed 5 pages) is required.